a-ws-m/markdown-cv/index.md

 `Summer 2018`
 __Contractor software developer__, MirrorWeb Ltd., Manchester

+Worked on web scraping and archiving frameworks as well as company software interfaces.

 - Worked on Flask-based (Python 3) back end for internal and customer portals.
 - Interfaced with AWS S3 instances for storage management, both programatically (Bokeh) and through the online console.
 - Collaborated using Jira to track bug-fix and feature request tickets from off-site team.